g4nesh/Sculpt/README.md

 # Sculpt 🧠

-Advanced Multi-Omics Modeling for Elucidating Neuronal Architecture
+A Multi-Omics Deep Learning Framework for Decoding Cerebral Cortex Localization
 ## Overview

 Sculpt is an open source project focused on advanced multi-omics modeling to elucidate neuronal architecture.
 This project combines cutting-edge techniques in 3D interneuron/neuron image modeling, leveraging work from NIH and the University of Maryland.